project photos – https://drive.google.com/drive/u/0/folders/1_IlWIfIj2Xt3Wf7PEW5LdJnd9znuzAQn

 accom photos – https://drive.google.com/drive/u/0/folders/1Z5UQC1m29cDfNAHFWvVDkdJ8q2kulKgX

-Teachers here are putting all of their energy into educating students that have been historically underserved.
-Typically young Maasai males are tending to herds for their families and young Maasai females are being prepared to be wives and mothers.
-The emphasis on education has been slowly increasing, but the associated costs for school fees, uniforms and supplies make it difficult to send all the children in the family to school.
+Traditionally the young Maasai males are taught to tend to the livestock and to support their families, whilst the young Maasai females would be shown how to be good wives and mothers.
+Slowly attitudes are changing and the emphasis on education has been gradually increasing.
+Unfortunately, the costs for school fees, uniforms and supplies make it hard to send all the children in the family to school.

-The objective of partnering with this school is to fill in some of the gaps that exist and to create a bridge to the possibilities that exist outside the Mara.
-Most of these students have never been to the capital city of Nairobi that is just 6 hours away and their interaction with visitors from other places is usually limited to passing waves from tourists in vehicles on their way to the National Park.
+This project partners with a local school and is helping to fill in some of the gaps that are present and to teach knowledge of the possibilities that exist outside the Mara.
+Most of these students have never been to the capital city of Nairobi (which is just 6 hours away) and they have had very little interaction with visitors (it’s usually limited to passing tourists on their way to the National Park).

-There is also the added bonus of being so close to the Maasai Mara National Park that you can go there on the weekend and have a chance to catch a glimpse of the Big 5 (Elephants, Leopards.
-Lions, Buffalo, and Rhinos).
-Depending on the time of year, you might even get a chance to see the Migration of the Wildebeest as they cross the Mara river back and forth between Kenya and Tanzania.
-You will of course have to arrange these types of tours on your own, as they are not included in our program, but it is very easy to do, considering your close proximity.
+As a bonus, the Maasai Mara National Park is very close by.
+You can go there on your weekends off, catching a glimpse of the Big 5 (Elephant, Leopard, Lion, Buffalo, & Rhino).
+Depending on the season, you might even get a chance to see the Migration of the Wildebeest as they cross the Mara river between Kenya and Tanzania.
+Safari tours like this are not included in the project but are very easy to arrange once here.